Mohamedaitmiloud/TodoApp-laravel-vuejs2/readme.md

 # Laratodo

-A simple laravel todo app for for practice purposes
+A simple laravel todo app for practice purposes

 ## Built With